Amro Jenyat

-Amro Jenyat (عَمْرو جَنيَات; born 15 January 1993) is a Syrian professional footballer who plays as a right-back or winger for Al-Karamah and the Syria national team.
+Amro Jenyat (عَمْرو جَنيَات; born 15 January 1993) is a Syrian professional footballer who plays as a right-back or a winger for Al-Karamah and the Syria national team.

 Personal life

 Jenyat is the younger brother of Syrian national team player Aatef.

 Club career

 Jenyat started his career with Al-Karamah.
 On 20 August 2014, he signed with Omani club Al-Shabab Club.
 He made his Oman Professional League debut on 11 September 2014 in a 2–2 draw against Bowsher Club.

 In January 2020, Jenyat joined Qatari club Mesaimeer.
 He returned to Al-Karamah in September 2020.
 On 14 May 2021, Jenyat moved to Lebanese Premier League side Ahed on a free transfer, to play in the 2021 AFC Cup.

 International career

 Jenyat played for the Syria under-20 national team.
 He played for Syria at the 2019 AFC Asian Cup.

+Jenyat scored his first international goal on 9 November 2016 in a friendly match against Singapore at the Tuanku Abdul Rahman Stadium, which ended in a 2–0 victory.